genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 * If you are using a custom editor font, you cannot specify the special font in "Editor font family" because it can take only a single font name thus overrides the custom font.
   But if you have Joplin [v1.0.176](https://github.com/laurent22/joplin/releases/tag/v1.0.176) or later[^1], you can use the Joplin-wide stylesheet to work around this issue while you continue to use the custom editor font.
   Just store the special font file somewhere and create Joplin-wide stylesheet from Tools &gt; Options &gt; Appearance &gt; Custom stylesheet for Joplin-wide app styles[^2].
   For example, if you saved the special font as /home/username/share/fonts/NoLSEP.ttf and want to use IPAGothic as the custom editor font, the stylesheet should look like this[^3].
+  **Make sure to restart Joplin** after saving the stylesheet.
+Changes in the stylesheet have no effect until you restart Joplin.
+See the [official page](https://github.com/laurent22/joplin#custom-css) for more details.
   ```
   @font-face {
       font-family: NoLSEP;